 Development of R835:

-In a Phase 1 clinical trial, R835 established proof-of-mechanism by demonstrating the inhibition of inflammatory cytokine production in response to toll-like receptor 4 (TLR4) signaling in an intravenous LPS challenge study.
+In its Phase 1 clinical trial, R835 established proof-of-mechanism by demonstrating the inhibition of inflammatory cytokine production in response to toll-like receptor 4 (TLR4) signaling in an intravenous LPS challenge study.